MindSphere Gateway¶

 uniquely identifies the API.
 Core APIs omit theapiProvider

-identifies the major version of the API.{endpoint}
+indicates the major version of the API.{endpoint}

 Examples

-: a user of tenantabc
+: A user of tenantabc

-: a user of tenantabc
+: A user of tenantabc

-: a user of tenantabc
+: A user of tenantabc

 uses thexyz

-IoT Services v3, endpoint assets/46b55e6f.
+IoT Services v3 endpoint assets or 46b55e6f.

-Active Client Call to MindSphere API¶
+Active Client Call to API¶

 gateway.{region}[-{env}].{mindsphere-domain}/api/{apiName}[-{apiProvider}]/v{major}/{endpoint}